syahmi001/SpeakerRecognition_using_MachineLearningAndMFCCFeatures/README.md

-# SpeakerRecognition_using_DeepLearningAndMFCCFeatures
+# SpeakerRecognition_using_MachineLearningAndMFCCFeatures
- Using Deep Learning method and MFCC features extraction to recognize a speaker through the training samples and validation.
+ Using Machine Learning method and MFCC features extraction to recognize a speaker through the training samples and validation.

  10 speakers are selected to voice over the same sample text and 6 samples are taken from each of them.
  The sample words are "The quick brown fox jumps over the lazy dog."